U.S., China to relaunch talks on investment treaty

 The United States also expects to see more progress on China's move toward a freely floating exchange rate in coming weeks, the official said.

-(Additional reporting by Paul Eckert and Doug Palmer; Writing by Anna Yukhananov and Tim Ahmann; Editing by Dan Grebler and Cynthia Osterman)
+(Additional reporting by Paul Eckert and Doug Palmer; Wrwiting by Anna Yukhananov and Tim Ahmann; Editing by Dan Grebler and Cynthia Osterman)